DeePKS-kit: a package for developing machine learning-based chemically accurate energy and density functional models: Introduction

 \section{Introduction}

 Conventional computational methods for electronic structure problems follow a clear-cut hierarchy concerning the trade-off between efficiency and accuracy.
 The full configuration interaction (FCI)~\cite{pople1987QCI} method should be sufficiently accurate at the complete basis set limit, but it typically scales exponentially with respect to the number of electrons $N$.
 Coupled cluster singles, doubles and perturbative triples (CCSD(T))~\cite{jeziorski1981coupled}, the so-called golden standard of quantum chemistry, has a scaling of $\order{N^7}$.
-The cost of Kohn-Sham (KS) density functional theory (DFT)~\cite{kohn1965self} and the Hartree-Fock (HF) method typically scale as $\order{N^3}$ and $\order{N^4}$, respectively, but one cannot expect chemical accuracy from these methods.
+The cost of Kohn-Sham (KS) density functional theory (DFT)~\cite{kohn1965self} and the Hartree-Fock (HF) method typically scale as $\order{N^3}$ and $\order{N^4}$, respectively, and some recently developed xc-functionals has reached great accuracy in specific applications\cite{goerigk2017look}.
+However, in general, chemical accuracy cannot be easily achieved for these methods, and the design of xc-functionals can take a lot of efforts.

+Recent advances in machine learning is changing the state of affairs.
+Significant progress has been made by using machine learning methods to represent a wide range of quantities directly as functions of atomic positions and chemical species.
+An incomplete list includes Refs.~\citenum{behler2007generalized, bartok2010gaussian, rupp2012fast, ramakrishnan2015big, chmiela2017machine, schutt2017schnet, smith2017ani, han2017deep, zhang2018deep, zhang2018end, brockherde2017bypassing, grisafi2018transferable, chandrasekaran2019solving, zepeda2019deep, schutt2019unifying}.
+These methods generally scale linearly, yet require a large amount of training data that is beyond the current capability of high level methods like CCSD(T).
+Meanwhile, there have been efforts in parametrizing many body wavefunction and using variational Monte Carlo approach to solve the electronic Schr\"odinger equation directly\cite{han2019solving,hermann2020deep,pfau2020ab}.
+These methods are generally very accurate and do not need any training label, but the computational cost can be very expensive (although remaining in cubic scaling) due to the need of Monte Carlo sampling.